xArm-Developer/xArm-Python-SDK/README.md

 ## Update Summary

+- > ### 1.6.5

+  - Support for blocky code conversion and operation of xArmStudio1.6.5

 - > ### 1.6.0

   - Support the xArm BIO gripper, Robotiq 2F-85 gripper and Robotiq 2F-140 gripper